 That is my all-time favourite.
 I hate to make an advertisement for big brands – even when I have nothing out of it – but a white “Linnmom” tabletop (100x60cm) is quite essential for my whole workflow.
 In combination with two of the IKEA “Lerberg” trestles, you have a very mobile worktop for around 22€ in Germany for the white matt version which is around 25 $ US.

 And the reason why I really love it is that you can set it up really fast and all the same remove it to put it back into storage.
 Even when you have to work in small studio spaces or when you work in your home studio it is really handy to use.

 I highly recommend using the white version, but it’s totally up to you to choose a different colour then it’s going more pricey.
 I love the white version because I love to work with unique colours and because white is a very neutral colour and you can use it to nearly combine it with every thinkable food or dish.

 The right background is the foundation of your shot

-10 UBER-AWESOME AFFORDABLE BACKDROPS FOR FOOD PHOTOGRAPHY was written by EasyFoodPhotography founder and editor Alex Fuchs.
+10 WAYS TO GET BACKDROPS FOR FOOD PHOTOGRAPHY IN 2022 was written by EasyFoodPhotography founder and editor Alex Fuchs.
 Alex loves photography and good heavy stoner rock music.
 His food styling skills are restricted, but he is working on that.
 When people approach him saying “You can’t do that” his maxim is always: I’ll do it in a minute.
 He loves to be challenged.
-Follow his Instagram feed or meet him at Youtube.
-You read “10 uber-awesome ways to get backdrops for food photography”.
+Follow his Instagram feed or meet him on Youtube.
+You read “10 ways to get backdrops for food photography in 2022”.